-The Read Quad J-ID Read instruction identifies the device as SST26VF032B/032BA and manufacturer as Microchip.
-To execute a Quad J-ID operation the host drives CE# low and then sends the Quad J-ID command cycle (AFH).
+The Read Quad J-ID Read instruction identifies the device as SST26VF016B and manufacturer as Microchip.
+To execute a Quad J-ID operation, the host drives CE# low and then sends the Quad J-ID command cycle (AFH).
 Each cycle is two nibbles (clocks) long, most significant nibble first.

-Immediately following the command cycle and one dummy cycle, SST26VF032B/032BA output data on the falling edge of the SCK signal.
+Immediately following the command cycle and one dummy cycle, SST26VF016B outputs data on the falling edge of the SCK signal.
 The data output stream is continuous until terminated by a low-to-high transition of CE#.
-The device outputs 3 bytes of data: manufacturer, device type, and device ID, see Table 5-4.
+The device outputs three bytes of data: manufacturer, device type and device ID (see Table 5-4).
 See Figure 5-17 for instruction sequence.